-Queen Extravaganza celebrate 50 years Bohemian Rhapsody in South Wales
+Queen Extravaganza celebrate 50 years of Bohemian Rhapsody in South Wales

 The official Queen tribute band Queen Extravaganza will be celebrating 50 years of the iconic hit Bohemian rhapsody on a new tour that’s coming to South Wales.